tewidis/CN/markdown/sdn_2.md

     * Configure: Used to program the parser
         - Specify header fields to be processed in each match+action stage and define the order of the stages
-    * Populate: Entries in the match+action tabels specified during configuration may be altered using the populate operations
+    * Populate: Entries in the match+action tables specified during configuration may be altered using the populate operations
         - Allows addition and deletion of the entries in the tables